Economic Analysis March 2025 8 min read

 • Resorts/Hotels: Larger resorts like Sundial Beach Resort and Casa Ybel remained closed for extensive repairs through 2024.
 By early 2025, some major resorts finally prepared to reopen, boosting the room count.
 Still, many hotel rooms remained out of service.

 • Condo Rentals & Timeshares: Ian knocked out dozens of individually owned condo units in the short-term rental pool.
-Timeshare resorts (e.g., Tortuga Beach Club, Sanibel Cottages) faced lengthy reconstruction but are generally expected to return as owners invest assessments in rebuilding.
+Timeshare resorts faced lengthy reconstruction but are generally expected to return as owners invest in rebuilding.

-• Cottage Inns & Small Lodgings: Sanibel's signature cottage-style inns were among the most brutal hit.
+• Cottage Inns & Small Lodgings: Sanibel's signature cottage-style inns were among the most brutally hit.
 Many were older, ground-level structures that couldn't withstand Ian's storm surge.
-These intimate properties (often 10–30 units each) are a big part of Sanibel's charm – and their loss has been deeply felt by the community and repeat visitors.
+These intimate properties are a big part of Sanibel's charm – and their loss has been deeply felt.

 Loss of ~427 Units Across 14 Properties

 One of the most alarming long-term issues is the loss of lodging capacity.
-Roughly 427 rental units (rooms or suites) – spread across 14 formerly operational properties – may not return to Sanibel's inventory under current conditions.
-These include beloved inns, cottages, and small resorts that have either been demolished and not rebuilt or are in limbo with no clear plans to reopen as lodging.
+Roughly 427 rental units – spread across 14 formerly operational properties – may not return to Sanibel's inventory under current conditions.
+These include beloved inns, cottages, and small resorts that have either been demolished and not rebuilt or are in limbo with no clear plans to reopen.

-Select Sanibel lodging properties that remain closed or have ceased operations post-Ian:
+Select Sanibel lodging properties that remain closed or ceased operations post-Ian:

 Economic and Fiscal Consequences